dijasila/GPAW/doc/documentation/manual.rst

 .. _Python: http://www.python.org

-The units used by the GPAW calculator correspond to the :ase:`ASE conventions <ase/units.html>`, most importantly electron volts and angstroms.
+The units used by the GPAW calculator correspond to the :mod:`ASE conventions <ase.units>`, most importantly electron volts and angstroms.

 -----------------------
 Doing a PAW calculation